 What is Lower Back Pain?

-Lower back pain can vary from dull, mild, irritating pain, to severe, persistent, sometimes crippling pain in the lower back.
-The pain will vary from person to person.
-Lower back pain can limit a person’s mobility as well as disrupt their everyday functioning and overall quality of life.
+Lower back pain can vary from dull, mild and irritating to severe, persistent and sometimes crippling.
+While it will differ from person to person, lower back pain can limit someone’s mobility, disrupt their everyday functioning and impact their overall quality of life.

 What Causes Neck & Back Pain?

-Even with today’s advanced technology, researchers are still unsure what exactly causes neck and back pain overall.
-In many cases, neck and back pain are merely symptoms of a variety of causes, some of which may include:
+Even with today’s advanced technology, neck injury doctors are still unsure of the exact cause of neck and back pain.
+In many cases, they are symptoms stemming from a variety of issues which may include:

 - Injury, trauma, or fractures